Concòrdia Urges Debate on Parish Election Overhaul Bill

 Key Points

-- Replaces closed lists of five with autonomous candidacies backed by parties or groups; voters choose top two.
+- Replaces closed parish lists of 5 with individual candidacies (max 2 per party), voters pick top 2.

 Original Sources